Introduction

 info sed | comprehensive manual |

-online GNU sed manual | well formatted, easier to read and navigate |
+online gnu sed manual | well formatted, easier to read and navigate |

-s/REGEXP/REPLACEMENT/FLAGS | syntax for substitute command |
+s/REGEXP/REPLACEMENT/FLAGS | syntax for the substitute command |

-sed 's/,/-/' | replace first , with - |
+sed 's/,/-/' | for each line, replace first , with - |

 sed 's/,/-/g' | replace all , with - |

 from the command line.
-In coming chapters, you'll learn many more commands and features that make sed
+In the coming chapters, you'll learn many more commands and features that make sed

 an important tool when it comes to command line text processing.
 One such feature is editing files in-place, which will be discussed in the next chapter.